Jeffry503/Syntax-Coloring/README.md

 by: **Jefferson Rodriguez and Grayson Wade**

 **Syntax Coloring** is a project that provides a custom syntax coloring theme for Visual Studio Code.
-It support multiple languages.
+It supports multiple languages.

 ## Follow the instructions below to apply the theme to your code: